Frequently Asked Questions

 Many families find that it works well to find another family with a baby in their child's class and trade babysitting duties.

-Why does Sunnymont-Westside schedule the toddler class in the afternoon when most toddlers are napping?
+Why does Sunnymont-Westside schedule the 1 Day Toddler Experience class in the afternoon when most toddlers are napping?